LTC Bullet: Surplus Won't Save Us

 *** Forward freely; encourage subscribers! ***

-organization dedicated to ensuring quality long-term care for all
+charitable non-profit organization dedicated to ensuring quality long-term care

 This e-mail is the latest installment of "LTC Bullets" - the Center's